blosavio/trlisp/README.md

 &nbsp;/ \
 x   z</code></pre>
       <p>
-        Root node at top and children, in order, branching off the bottom.
+        Root node at top and two children, in order, branching off the bottom.
       </p>
       <p>
         An <a href="#variadic">upcoming section</a> discusses ways to write this more efficiently.